Dannis Brouwer develops next generation of flexure joints

 Dannis M. Brouwer received the MSc degrees in mechanical engineering and mechatronic design from the Eindhoven University of Technology, Eindhoven, The Netherlands, in 1998 and 2001, respectively, and the PhD degree from the University of Twente, Enschede, in 2007.
 From 2001 to 2004, he was with the Philips Centre for Industrial Technology, Eindhoven, as a Mechatronics System Designer.
 From 2007 to 2009, he was with Demcon Advanced Mechatronics, Enschede, as a Senior Applied Research Engineer.

 He is currently a Professor with the Faculty of Engineering Technology at the University of Twente.
-He is specialized in the design and modeling of complex mechatronic systems, such as flexure-based mechanisms and microelectromechanical systems.
+He is specialised in the design and modeling of complex mechatronic systems, such as flexure-based mechanisms and microelectromechanical systems.
 He serves as an Associate Editor of Precision Engineering, and has been the Director-at-Large of the American Society for Precision Engineering from 2015 to 2017.
 He has been granted 14 research projects (participated budget 5.5M€), with 11 PhD students, 7 PostDoc positions & 2 PDEng.

 These Press Photos can be used with no copyright restrictions.